gaetbout/starknet-array-manipulation/README.md

     * Remove first
     * Remove at a specific index
     * All occurences of
+    * First occurence of
+    * Last occurence of
 4. Splice
 5. Finding
     * index of